cozy/cozy-stack/docs/konnectors-workflow.md

 When using the server-flow, we also get a refresh_token.
 It is used to get a new access_token when it expires.
-However, if konnectors are responsible for refreshing token there is a race condition risk :
+However, if konnectors are responsible for refreshing token there is a race condition risk:

 ```
 (konnector A) GET  https://api.service.com/resource TOKEN1     -> expired